jvde-github/AIS-catcher/README.md

 It is specifically forbidden to use this software for any illegal purpose whatsoever.
 This is hobby and research software for use only in those regions where such use is permitted.

-## Android version
+## Latest news: Android version available for testing

-An Android version of AIS-catcher is available for download and testing here.
+An Android version of AIS-catcher is available for download and testing [here](https://github.com/jvde-github/AIS-catcher-for-Android).
 Please notice that it is still in beta-stage and is provided for testing purposes.
 <p align="center">
 <img src="https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/AIScatcher%20for%20Android%20screenshot%201.png" width=20% height=20%>
 <img src="https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/AIScatcher%20for%20Android%20screenshot%202.png" width=20% height=20%>